-Or if you want to see it on the screen, you can scale the two images so that they have the same resolution.
+Or, if you want to see it on the screen, you can scale the two images to have the same resolution.

 In either case, the process of scaling an image to make it smaller has the effect of increasing the signal-to-noise ratio.

-This is so because the scene information that appears in the image is normally spatially correlated, while noise is a random component that is neither spatially correlated nor related to the elements of the scene.
+This is so because the scene information that appears in the image usually is spatially correlated.
+Simultaneously, noise is a random component that is neither spatially correlated nor related to the elements of the scene.

-By rescaling down let’s say that although we lose information (detail, resolution) we are reinforcing information from the scene and reducing noise.
+By rescaling down, we say that although we lose information (detail, resolution), we reinforce information from the scene and reduce noise.

 Rescaling up to higher resolutions does not provide new information.
 SNR increases or remains constant (noise will probably become a little more visible).

 Is sensor size that important?